Being strong, calm and clear are three ingredients anyone needs when they’re in the middle of challenging times.

 Strength comes from building your reserves of calm and clarity

-When you know where you end and the other begins it’s easier to not let the emotions of others upset you.
-Emotional boundaries aren’t about being unfeeling or lacking empathy, it’s about respecting yourself and others that you each have your own experiences.
+When you know where you end and the other begins it’s easier not to let the emotions of others upset you.
+Emotional boundaries aren’t about being unfeeling or lacking empathy; they’re about respecting yourself and others so that you each have your own experiences.

-Your self-knowledge along with the well-being habits are skills you can learn to keep stress low and reservoir of calm full.
+Your self-knowledge and well-being habits are skills you can learn to keep stress low and reservoir of calm.

 6. If something is bothering you, deal with it then and there.

 Don’t put it off for tomorrow.
-If you let the sun set on the problems that you have today because they will only create more mind-clutter.
+If you let the sun set on the problems that you have today, they will only create more mind-clutter.

 1. How am I feeling?